jacintocapote/github/README.md

+#Fork
+This is a fork of the original project to correct a bug.

 # GitHub Integration with drupal 8

 This project is a module implementation for drupal 8.
 The module is a integration between github api and drupal.
 Allow create a new type field for add to entities (users, nodes, ...).
 This field allow insert a github username (will be validated the username) and show some basic information about it (avatar, link to github, stargazer count).